-In early 2016, the lodge changed hands once more.
+In late 2015, the lodge changed hands once more, this time to the Hundred Year Education Group Corp., a company with off-shore owners.
 Under this new ownership it has been made very clear that they intend to run the facility primarily for accessory use groups.
-Repeated attempts to resolve issues of affordability, safety, and accessibility have met with very limited success.
-Efforts to meet with lodge management for resolution of concerns have so far resulted in two meetings where lodge management failed to be present.
+Repeated attempts to resolve issues of affordability, safety, and accessibility have met with no success.
+Efforts to meet with lodge management for resolution of concerns have resulted in two meetings where lodge management failed to be present.
 Organizers trying to set up programs for the principal use group at the lodge have been called a waste of time by lodge management and there have been other comments made that clearly demonstrate their attitude towards the principal use group.

-The time has come for the facility to be restored to it’s intended purpose and help blind, visually impaired, and deaf blind Canadians become first class citizens in society.
-This can be accomplished by upholding the existing covenant and ensuring that the lodge’s principal use group remains protected.
+The time has come for the facility to be restored to its intended purpose and help Canadians with disabilities become first class citizens in society.
+This can be accomplished by upholding the existing covenant and provisions in the Land Use bylaw and ensuring that the lodge’s principal use group remains protected.
 Bringing in principal use groups as the primary occupants of the lands and/or facilities and keeping accessory use events as secondary would also serve to protect the residential nature of Snug Point.

 How Can I Help?